ANUJT65/bharatkelaadlokenaam/README.md

 ## **Some Considerations before we begin**
 - We are assuming that teachers are given sufficient resources/internet and also infra facilities to stream lectures
+- Our Understanding is that we are providing remote education to students until government has enough data on student demographics/attendance etc to provide proper infrastructure to the students.

-- **We have divided our project into 2 parts**
+- **With these things in mind We have divided our project into 2 parts**
-- 1)Live ( low latency streaming) of video lectures Module
+- 1)Live ( low latency ) streaming of video lectures Module with use of websockets/webrtc.
-- Here students will just join classroom and teacher would teach like in a regular meet
+- Here students will just join classroom and teacher would teach like in a regular meet but through low data consumption and better human interaction.
-- 2)VideoPlayback/Engagement Enhancer Module using Azure CDN( low data consumption).
+- 2)PreRecorded Lecture VideoPlayback/Engagement Enhancer Module using Azure CDN( low data consumption).
-- Here there is loads of ai generated resources, engagement enhancing resources which generate interests in learning and all given through lowest data consumption.
+- Here there is loads of ai generated resources, engagement enhancing resources which generate interests in learning and all given through lowest data consumption on a prerecorded lecture.

 ## **OUR FOCUS**